DATA USAGE POLICY

 Online usage data (including cookies) that cannot be used to identify you personally

-When you visit our website, interact with us on social media and other online platforms, or click on links that we have posted, there are certain industry standards we follow that collect specific types of anonymous and/or pseudonymised data about you.
+When you visit our main website, our hub website/app, the Facebook group, interact with us via our other associated social media profiles, or click on links that we have posted, there are certain industry standards we follow that collect specific types of anonymous and/or pseudonymised data about you.
 This data cannot be used to identify you personally.

 When you interact with us online, we may obtain your automatically populated Internet Protocol Address (more commonly known as an IP Address).
 This is a unique number which allows a computer or device to browse the internet.
 Your IP Address gets linked to all online activity you carry out, and a log file records the websites you visit (including the individual pages on a website), the date, time and duration of your visit, the referring website (if provided), your Internet browser type and version, unique device identifiers and other diagnostic data.